Sponsored by USENIX, the Advanced Computing Systems Association.

 - Are you currently submitting this topic to any other conferences held prior to Enigma?

 - Has a version of this presentation been given or accepted to any other venue or conference?
 If so, explain how this submission is different from your prior work.
+Original proposals have the highest chance of acceptance for Enigma.

 All accepted speakers will be assigned a shepherd from the program committee to help with presentation preparation.
-To be clear, we want you to talk about your work and your passion in your own way; our goal is to provide feedback to make sure the talk is as clear as possible.
+To be clear, we want you to talk about your work and your passion in your own way; our goal is to provide feedback to make sure the talk is as clear and engaging as possible.
 Speakers must participate in the process of giving practice talks.

 We encourage you to review the following talks as references for exemplary Enigma talks: